Introduction to Social Construction

 Cancellations:

-What past participants are saying about this course:
+What past participants are saying:

 It was so much fun to be in this group.
 It has given me so much for my studies, my work, my personal live.

-I have tremendously enjoyed and benefited from this entire course and its process and many nice ‘miracles”- wonders have happened along the way.
+I have tremendously enjoyed and benefited from this entire course and its process and many nice “miracles”- wonders have happened along the way.

 The course validated my way of thinking and applying and I simply loved it!
 I learnt a lot!
 Thank you all!!